openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  You do not need an edX account to browse courses and view course details.
  However, you need to have an edX account before you can enroll in courses.

- You can register for an edX account in the edX mobile app, or use a browser to go to the `edx.org`_ website.
+ You can register for an edX account in the edX app, or use a browser to go to the `edx.org`_ website.
 When you create your account, you need to be connected to the internet.
 For more information, see :ref:`Getting Started_account`.